01 of 11

 Ben's and Jerry's Favorite Flavors

 Jerry's favorite flavor is Stephen Colbert's Americone Dream, vanilla ice cream with fudge covered waffle cone pieces and a caramel swirl.
-Ben's favorite used to be Cherry Garcia, cherry ice cream with cherries and fudge flakes, but recently prefers the CORE flavors.Continue to 5 of 11 below.
+Ben's favorite used to be Cherry Garcia, cherry ice cream with cherries and fudge flakes, but he recently prefers the CORE flavors.Continue to 5 of 11 below.

 05 of 11